 If you don't mind losing image accuracy, you can get a brighter image by setting the Picture Mode to 'Vivid', Local Dimming to 'High', X-tended Dynamic Range to 'High', and Contrast to max.
 We achieved a peak brightness of 1145 cd/m² in the 10% window with these settings.

 This TV has a good full-array local dimming feature.
 In normal content, there's more dimming than blooming around bright objects, but not to the point of crushing small highlights or losing detail.
-Highlights don't stand out as much and are instead handled a bit more evenly.
+Highlights don't stand out as much and are handled a bit more evenly.
 While there's still some blooming, it's much better handled than on the Sony Z9F, but not as good as the replacement Sony X95J.
 If you want something with better local dimming, then check out the Sony X95K.

 We measured the HDR peak brightness before calibration, using the 'Custom' Picture Mode, 'Expert 2' Color Temperature, and with X-tended Dynamic Range set to 'High'.